How to become an accountant

 3. Secure a job or accountancy apprenticeship

-Despite the importance of qualifications to become established in the industry, the value of real-life accountancy work cannot be underestimated.
+Despite the importance of qualifications, the value of real-life accountancy work cannot be underestimated.

 When you secure an apprenticeship, you can gain practical skills while earning a wage and receiving the same benefits (including a holiday allowance) as other employees at the company.